eliaquimbrandao/azure-storage-scripts/README.md

 ## Overview

 This repository is dedicated to providing PowerShell scripts designed to solve challenges in Azure that aren't easily addressed through the standard UI experience.
-The goal is to streamline Azure infrastructure task, offering solutions that improve efficiency, performance, and ease of management.
+The goal is to streamline Azure storage task.

 ## Technologies